 Eugene is the lead author of the first book on the PCAOB, The PCAOB Mission: Improving Audit Quality via Enforcement, Standards & Inspections, 287 Securities Practice Portfolio Series (BNA 2014).

 In 1986, Eugene became one of the first two law clerks for the Honorable Stanley Sporkin of the US District Court for the District of Columbia.
 Judge Sporkin previously served as director of the SEC’s Division of Enforcement.

 For seven years, Eugene chaired the Pro Bono Committee of the Firm’s Washington, DC, office and continues to litigate disabilities rights cases with co-counsel from the DC Lawyer’s Committee for Civil Rights and Urban Affairs.

-Eugene serves on the Virginia Board of the Department for Professional and Occupation Regulation, having been appointed to a four-year term by Governor Terry McAuliffe.
+Eugene served on the Virginia Board of the Department for Professional and Occupation Regulation, having been appointed to a four-year term by Governor Terry McAuliffe.

 Represented the vice president of an entertainment company and a named partner of a New York law firm in insider trading investigations